marley/fcc-calculator/README.md

 # Todo

-- [ ] Add decimal button to reducer
 - [ ] Make it so that multiple operators in a row defaults to last operator (except for negative)
 - [ ] Add styling